tstromberg/kml-speed-limit/README.md

 # kml-speed-limit

-Guess the speed limit distribution from a KML file
+Gather speed statistics data out of a KML file.